Detecting Hidden Webcams with Delay-Tolerant Similarity of Simultaneous Observation: Introduction

 To address this problem, we introduce \textit{Similarity of Simultaneous Observation} to identify cameras that are streaming video of a user.
 This is accomplished by utilizing a known camera in the environment such as the camera on a mobile phone and recording the environment.
 Simultaneously, a networking interface enters into monitor mode and records nearby data transmissions and logs the number of bytes transmitted in each time step by each wireless device.
 Next, we apply similarity measures between the data timing of the known recording and each network device.
 Note that due to similarities in the size of plaintext and its resulting ciphertext when encrypted, this approach works regardless of if the camera is using encryption or is on another wireless network that we do not have credentials to join.
 If the two transmissions are deemed similar enough, then we flag that device as potential webcam.

-We have evaluated our approach using over 15 hours of recordings taken from indoors and outdoors environments with varying levels of motion, resolution, and relative angles of the cameras along with a variety of traffic sources that are not observing the user in order to demonstrate the robustness of this approach.
-Our experimental results show that we can achieve 100\% recall and F1 scores of 0.965.
+We have evaluated our approach using over 21 hours of recordings taken from indoors and outdoors environments with varying levels of motion, resolution, and relative angles of the cameras along with a variety of traffic sources that are not observing the user in order to demonstrate the robustness of this approach.
+Our experimental results show that we can achieve 100\% recall and F1 scores of 0.965 with a simple neural network and F1 scores over 0.98 with an LSTM against a more advance attack model than our original work in \cite{wu_you_2019}.